keboola/platform-libraries/libs/configuration-variables-resolver/README.md

 # configuration-variables-resolver
-Resolve variables and shared code placeholders in configuration
+Library to replace variables and share-code placeholders in component configuration with actual values from `keboola.variables` and `keboola.shared-code` compnents.